arahangua/uzh-uniswap/README.md

 - Replace placeholders with your actual values and contract addresses.
 - You will need to install Uniswap V2 or V3 contract ABIs (e.g., `@uniswap/v2-core`, `@uniswap/v2-periphery` or similar for V3) and import them in your scripts and frontend to interact with Uniswap contracts.
 - This guide provides basic examples.
 You may need to add error handling, more robust input validation, and more advanced features for a production-ready application.
+- **Security Best Practices:** Be extremely careful with handling private keys.
+Ensure your `.env` file is not committed to version control.
+In a production environment, never expose contract addresses or private keys directly in frontend code.
+Use secure methods for managing environment variables and sensitive information.
 - Always review and understand the code and scripts before running them, especially when dealing with blockchain and smart contracts.

-This updated `README.md` now includes clarifications on Uniswap contract deployment, improved frontend dependency recommendations, more specific ABI instructions, and stronger emphasis on using the Uniswap V3 SDK for V3 implementations.
+This updated `README.md` now includes suggestions for using `yarn`, clarifies Uniswap contract deployment and frontend execution steps, recommends using specific commit hashes/tags for fetching Uniswap contracts, and adds a security best practices note.
 Remember to expand upon this basic example to build a more complete and user-friendly frontend application.
 Good luck!